hoanganhk52/udemy_js/md/bigword.md

 - a normal function that is used to construct objects
 - the "this" variable points a new empty object, and the object is returned from the function atomatically

+### polyfill

+- code that adds a feature which the engine may lack

+### syntactic

+- different way to type something that doesn't change how it works under the hood